 Is this treatment covered by insurance?

-Ambulatory phlebotomy is typically covered by insurance, as varicose veins will worsen without treatment and can cause serious health problems if left untreated.
+Ambulatory phlebotomy for the removal of varicose veins is typically covered by insurance, as varicose veins will worsen without treatment and can cause serious health problems if left untreated.

 Is this an outpatient procedure?